marcomacro/MPC-II/Readme.md

 - varying width/height measures

-- option, to configure the used prices for each marterial
+- option, to configure the used prices for each material

 - maybe the possibility to add new types of material